Victoria Falls, Cape Town & Kruger Safari - 12 Days Ÿ Can by customised

 This is a travel idea, not a fixed itinerary.
 You can spend an extra night at any of the destinations suggested, and you can easily drop or add destinations to this itinerary.
 If you swap the order of these destinations around, you will possibly have to spend at least one stop-over night in Johannesburg.

 The cost can vary considerably, depending on the choice of accommodation and date of travel.
-An estimate would be between about $2850 and $3800 per person sharing, excluding return flights from Johannesburg to Victoria Falls; and Johannesburg to Cape Town.
-(Based roughly on Jan 2019 prices at Nov 2018's exchange rate of US$ 1 = ZAR 13.9).
+An estimate would be between about $2340 and $3200 per person sharing, excluding return flights from Johannesburg to Victoria Falls and Johannesburg to Cape Town.
+(Based roughly on Jan 2019 prices at Nov 2018's exchange rate of US$ 1 = ZAR 13.34).

 This estimate is intended as a guideline only.
 Your final quoted rate will accurately reflect seasonal rates, choice of lodge or hotel, room type and exchange rate fluctuations.
 Please let us know your preferences and we'll be glad to provide you with a detailed quote, with no obligation on your part.